Pain's Purpose

 how Oska Pulse helps inflammation

 Inflammation is a natural part of the body's immune response to cellular damage, but it can sometimes become excessive.
 Click here to read more about inflammation.
-The Oska Pulse is specifically designed to accelerate the inflammatory process by stimulating the lymph system, improving circulation, and providing more oxygen to the area being treated.

 References